lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 await smpCharac.write(request, withoutResponse: true);
 ```

-Again we use `await` so that the app won't freeze while waiting for the write to complete.
+Again we use `await` so that the app won't freeze while waiting for the writing to complete.

-`withoutResponse` is set to `true` because we don't expect a synchronous response from the write operation...
-We expect the response to come from a GATT Notification.
+`withoutResponse` is set to `true` because we don't expect a synchronous response from the GATT Write operation...
+Instead we expect the response to be delivered via a GATT Notification.
 (More about this later)

 Yay we have completed 67% of the work needed to send a Bluetooth LE command to PineTime!

-Let's move on to receive the Bluetooth LE response from PineTime and decide it.
+Let's move on to receive the Bluetooth LE response from PineTime and decode the response.

 ![Handle Bluetooth LE Response from PineTime](https://lupyuen.github.io/images/bloc-bluetooth2.png)